benjacoblee/hiphop-hangman/README.md

 The user starts with 10 lives and 10 coins.

 If the user guesses correctly, the user earns 5 coins.

-If the user guesses incorrectly, the user loses a life.
+Else if the user guesses incorrectly, the user loses a life.
 If the word hint was ineffective in helping the user guess, the user has an additional choice of playing an audio clue.
 This costs 5 coins.
 When user runs out of lives, the user can buy a life with 10 coins.
 If the user has 0 lives and less than 10 coins, the game ends.

-Now comes with timer!
+Now comes with *timer*!
 If there was no guess, user loses a life.

 ### Technologies Used
 HTML, CSS and Javascript.